 Fig. 10.
-Combustion process development in combustion chamber model: Vp=28%, CR=12:1; IT=500 CABTDC
+Combustion process development in combustion chamber model: Vp=28%, CR=12:1; IT=50^o CABTDC

-Figure 10 shows the course of combustion in combustion chamber with CR 12:1 and ignition timing 50^{0} CABTDC.
-The length of combustion chamber was 25 mm, whereas the longest of main combustion chamber had 56 mm. the course of combustion was very similarly as for CR 10:1.
-It can be seen that appeared very strong swirl during compression stroke especially on the left side of main combustion chamber.
+Figure 10 shows the course of combustion development in combustion chamber with CR 12:1 and ignition timing 50° CABTDC.
+The length of combustion chamber was 25 mm, whereas the longest of main combustion chamber had 56 mm.
+The course of combustion was very similarly as for CR 10:1.
+The very strong swirl during compression stroke especially on the left side of main combustion chamber can see.
 The outflow from prechamber to main combustion chamber begins before TDC of the piston (0.0262 s).
 However, directly after closing of the clearance between piston crown and partition, the stream achieves the opposite wall of main combustion chamber (0.027 s).
-Owing to the intensive mixing of burned and not burned mixtures in combustion chamber is initiated.
+Owing to the intensive mixing of burned and not burned mixtures the combustion in the main combustion chamber is initiated.
 At the time 0.0298 s, the maximum cycle pressure - 2.23 MPa was achieved.

 Fig. 11.
-High-speed waveforms of pressure in Fig. 12.
-Influence of compression ratio (CR) on the cycle combustion chamber as a function of burning time: CR= 12:1; IT=50^o CABTDC Fig. 12.
-Influence of compression ratio (CR) on the cycle maximum pressure time: CR= 12:1; IT=50^o CABTDC
+High-speed waveforms of pressure in combustion chamber as a function of burning time: CR= 12:1; IT=50° CABTDC

+Fig. 12.
+Influence of compression ratio (CR) on the cycle maximum

-Figure 11 shows the history of high-speed pressure for the ignition timing of 50^o CABTDC and for compression and expansion.
-Fig. 12 shows dependence between maximum pressure value and compression ratio, for the most profitable values of ignition timing for each CR.
+Figure 11 shows the history of high-speed pressure for the ignition timing of 500 CABTDC and for compression and expansion.
+Figure 12 shows dependence between maximum pressure value and compression ratio, for the most profitable values of ignition timing for each CR.
 The length of the main combustion chamber was varied but their height was constant, when changing CR.
 The growth of CR causes substantial increase of maximum cycle pressure.